dendronhq/dendron-site/vault/community.office-hours.2021.07.18.md

         * Will iterate on it going forward.
 * QOL Enhancements
     * Link completion -
-    * VSCode snippet improvements - when you use the insert note command, will also resolve snippet.
+    * VS Code snippet improvements - when you use the insert note command, will also resolve snippet.
     * Syntax highlighting of wiki links.
 Links in different states.
         * Missing note - warning color
         * Regular note